COSEnu/cosenu_docs/usage.md

 ## Specifying the output folders

-We need to store the outputs from the simulations inside some folder.
-The name of the folder can be specified as follows.
+The name of the folders to store the outputs from the simulation can be specified as follows.

 ```yml
 # Folder names